 Clearly, with staffing and budgetary constraints, offering services of this magnitude becomes somewhat of a nonstarter.
 That’s where the right type of partnership becomes crucial for media companies.
 Partnering with a digital services provider becomes so crucial.
 Partnering with the right provider can not only increase your revenues, but if the provider also boasts products with high retention rates, you’ll enjoy the benefits of a more stable, evergreen revenue stream.

 The bottom line, while digital services may be the sweet spot for generating revenue for your local media company, don’t think you have to go it alone.
 Building those capabilities in-house is unnecessary.
-Leave that to those who do digital services best—and your staff can manage what you do best; creating compelling editorial content and forging relationships with local advertisers.
+Leave that to those who do digital services best—and your staff can manage what you do best; forging relationships with local advertisers.